AlexGama11/Secret-Santa-Sorter/README.md

 # Secret Santa Sorter

-This is a basic static HTML website done with the help of various guides and friends.
+This is a basic console app that decides who you gotta gift this christmas!

 ## What's in this project?